Frequently Asked Questions

 Is financial aid available for the tuition?

 Yes.
 De La Salle has a need-blind admissions policy, which means a family’s financial status is not considered when deciding admissions.
 Tuition is determined after acceptance, based on a family’s ability to pay.
+100% of our families receive financial aid.

 In what high schools do De La Salle graduates traditionally enroll?